Supervision Doesn't Scale. Culture Does.

 There's a difference between someone who follows rules and someone who protects an environment.
 The first does what's asked.
 The second notices when something's off and adjusts — without being told.

 You don't get there by adding it to a staff meeting agenda.
-You get there by changing four things about how you lead.
+You get there by first noticing the Carriers you already have — and then changing four things about how you lead.

 1. Give the Permission to Protect